-Springbok are one of Africa’s most evolved species.
+The springbok is one of Africa’s most evolved species.
 They can go a lifetime without drinking water and perform the pronk, an incredibly high vertical jump to impress mates.

-So you could be driving down a desert highway, watching a dozen springbok skipping across the dusty plains.
+So you could be driving down a desert highway, watching a dozen springboks skipping across the dusty plains.

-What Are Springbok?
+What Are Springboks?

 Springbok (antidorcas marsupialis) are antelope members of the gazelle tribe.
-Despite being very similar to true gazelle the springbok has its own genus.
+Despite being very similar to true gazelle, the springbok has its own genus.
 They are antidorcas in comparison to gazella.

-Size and appearance
+Springbok size and appearance

 Males have longer and thicker horns, although these horns aren’t as impressive as some of Africa’s other most elegant antelope species.

-Springbok have long necks and are most closely related to gerenuk, a strange East African antelope that has one of the longest necks in the animal kingdom.
+Springboks have long necks and are most closely related to gerenuk, a strange East African antelope that has one of the longest necks in the animal kingdom.

 Springbok vs gazelle

-These straight legged jumps are not dissimilar to Masai jumping.
-Tribal males will bounce up and down with straight legs, as a way of showing off their prowess and strength.
+These straight-legged jumps are not dissimilar to Masai jumping.
+Tribal males will bounce up and down with straight legs as a way of showing off their prowess and strength.

-The stiff-legged action is very different to their more ordinary jumping behaviour, which is more like a hop.
+The stiff-legged action is very different from their more ordinary jumping behavior, which is more like a hop.

 Their pronks don’t cause alarm within the herd.
 Nor do they alert the rest of the herd to something on the savannah.

 Repetitive pronking will open out their skin pouch and secret scent, yet it seems that occasional pronking is just something the springbok do because it feels good.

 Where Do Springbok Live?

-This is one of very few African animals with an expanding population.
-The IUCN currently estimates that there are 1.4-1.75 million springbok in Southern Africa.
+This is one of the very few African animals with an expanding population.
+The IUCN currently estimates that there are 1.4-1.75 million springboks in Southern Africa.

-Before the colonialists arrived it’s believed that springbok migrated across the Karoo in their millions.
+Before the colonialists arrived, it’s believed that springbok migrated across the Karoo in their millions.
 This would have been a migration on par with the great wildebeest migration in East Africa.

-They mostly live in areas with little water, including savannah, grassland, desert and shrubland.
+They mostly live in areas with little water, including savannah, grassland, desert, and shrubland.